 Ground beef chili

 Chili is a comforting meal that’s perfect for using up leftover ground beef.
 Brown the beef in a large pot; add onions, garlic, diced tomatoes, kidney beans, and chili powder.
 Let it simmer for 30 minutes to let the flavors meld together.
 Serve with sour cream and shredded cheese.

-If you like it spicier, add some hot sauce.
+If you like it spicier, add some hot sauce. or homemade taco seasoning.
 If you have leftover kidney beans, a quick chili can be made by adding cooked ground beef and seasoning it with cumin and chili powder.
 Our bean and sausage soup recipe is a similar and very easy dish.